 The other two are more complicated.
 But even un-deeded may not actually be a problem – depending on the intended use.

 Un-deeded access means that your use of a road across an adjoining landowner to get to your property is not governed by a written document (or, there is no road at all).
 This is commonly called a “landlocked” property.
 Often, the road has been used for decades, is well established and it’s use uncontested.
 But a written agreement was never negotiated with the neighbor.

 When an access is “deeded”, there is a written agreement with the adjoining landowners over whom the road traverses that governs use of the road.
 It’s typically recorded in the court house.

 Does it matter?

-Our experience is that for some uses of the land, un-deeded access is usually not a problem since the use of the road is often uncontested and goes back several generations.
+Our experience is that for some uses of the land, un-deeded access is usually not a problem since use of the road can go back several generations.
 But from time to time these situations can be problematic since the adjoining landowner is not bound by any written agreement.

 The state of Alabama has a law that says you can’t “land lock” your neighbor.
 That is, deny them physical access.
 But this does not mean they have to give you a written easement, and it does not mean they have to let you string power lines or run water lines across their property.

 Un-deeded access can be a problem when borrowed capital is used to buy land.
 Lenders often will not lend money when the intended security interest is “land locked”.